 - Suicide awareness

-- Hakomi - Assisted self-study
+- Hakomi - Assisted self-discovery

 - Safeguarding Vulnerable Adults and Children

-I also work as a volunteer at Neuro Dropin Lancaster running Mindfulness Groups and supporting events - Neuro Dropin is a charity very close to my heart because of family illness and offers a wide range of services and classes to people with neurological conditions including: Multiple Sclerosis, Motor Neurone Disease, Parkinson's, Stroke, Acquired brain injury
+I also volunteer at Neuro Dropin Lancaster running Mindfulness Groups and supporting events - Neuro Dropin is a charity very close to my heart because of family illness and offers a wide range of services and classes to people with neurological conditions including: Multiple Sclerosis, Motor Neurone Disease, Parkinson's, Stroke, Acquired brain injury

 Accredited register membership